leoxiaobin/deep-high-resolution-net.pytorch/README.md

-# Deep High-Resolution Representation Learning for Human Pose Estimation(to appear in CVPR2019)
+# Deep High-Resolution Representation Learning for Human Pose Estimation(accepted to CVPR2019)

 ## Introduction
-This is an official pytorch implementation of [*Deep High-Resolution Representation Learning for Human Pose Estimation*](https://arxiv.org/).
+This is an official pytorch implementation of [*Deep High-Resolution Representation Learning for Human Pose Estimation*](https://arxiv.org/abs/1902.09212).
 In this work, we are interested in the human pose estimation problem with a focus on learning reliable high-resolution representations.
 Most existing methods **recover high-resolution representations from low-resolution representations** produced by a high-to-low resolution network.
 Instead, our proposed network **maintains high-resolution representations** through the whole process.
 We start from a high-resolution subnetwork as the first stage, gradually add high-to-low resolution subnetworks one by one to form more stages, and connect the mutli-resolution subnetworks **in parallel**.
 We conduct **repeated multi-scale fusions** such that each of the high-to-low resolution representations receives information from other parallel representations over and over, leading to rich high-resolution representations.
 As a result, the predicted keypoint heatmap is potentially more accurate and spatially more precise.
 We empirically demonstrate the effectiveness of our network through the superior pose estimation results over two benchmark datasets: the COCO keypoint detection dataset and the MPII Human Pose dataset. </br>